The Access Foundation was set up in 2021 following the success and growth enjoyed by The Access Group over the previous decade.

-To support charities who have a strong emotional connection with a member of staff of The Access Group (e.g. through support they or a close relative have received from the charity).
-In this case, we would expect the member of staff to be involved in the application process.
+To advance the charitable causes of charities for whom there is a strong emotional connection with a member of staff (e.g. through support they or a close relative or very close friend have received from the charity).

 Rob graduated from Aston University in 1993 with a degree in computer science and founded a company called Armstrong Consultants with three fellow graduates from the same course.
 The company grew rapidly and became an Access Group company in 2008.
-Since this time he has held director positions within Access as well as his current part-time role working within the Cyber Security Team.
+Since this time he has held director positions within Access as well as his current part-time role as the Staff Share Scheme Administrator.

 Rob says, “I have a passion for ensuring those who have been less fortunate than myself have access to the same opportunities I have had in my life.
 I am really excited to be a trustee of The Access Foundation and look forward to giving grants to organisations that will further our objectives.”